jpage4500/PanningView/README.md

 Note
 -----

 The original repo is [here](https://github.com/flavienlaurent/PanningView) but it looks abandoned since 2014.
-So, Maelstrom decided  to take it and support it as a Gradle module and further changes in the future.
-We are retaining the same license as used by @flavienlaurent.
+So, MaelstromJS has decided to take it and support it as a Gradle module and probably make further changes in the future.
+We are retaining the same license as used by [@flavienlaurent](https://github.com/flavienlaurent).